 Sure, we’ve all done baby back or spare ribs but consider wild boar for your next summer shindig.
 Boar meat is quite similar to pork, but a bit darker, with a more robust and intense flavor.
 It’s also leaner but you should treat these ribs like you would any rack of normal pork ribs.Buy Now

 Meat substitutes get more and more meat-like with each passing summer.
-Beyond Meat and Impossible Foods’ meat are two that are leading the charge and while Impossible meats are still mostly only available at restaurants, you can find Beyond Burgers and Beyond Sausages in specialty stores nationwide.
-These burgers are fully plant-based but your guests might never know it.Buy Now
+Beyond Meat and Impossible Foods‘ meat are two that are leading the charge and while Impossible meat is finally available from Walmart’s website, and you can find Beyond plant-based products stores nationwide.
+Burgers from both brands are fully plant-based but your guests may truly never know it.Buy Now